JonahBreslow/SpotTransfer/README.md

 ### Frontend Setup

-1. In the `frontend` directory, create an `.env` file with the following content:
+1. In the `frontend` directory, rename `.env.example` to `.env` and make any changes to the variable if required:
     ```env
     VITE_API_URL=http://localhost:8080
     ```